The aesthetics of misinformation

 HOW DOES IT WORK?

 Due to the Misinformation crisis, Twitter launched a new feature called “Glitch”.
-Once the system detects misinformation it creates a distortion effect to the post.
-The user is then provoked to negotiate between the clarity of the post or the amount of visibility the post will have among his/her followers.
+Once the system detects misinformation, it creates a distortion effect on the post.
+The user is then provoked to negotiate between the clarity of the post and the amount of visibility the post will have among his/her followers.
 The lower the distortion, the fewer people have access to the post.
-Higher the distortion the post gets shared with all the followers.
-This distortion effect would enable users to see the noise in their feed and recognize the noise that Misinformation actually is.
+The higher the distortion the post get shared with all the followers.
+This distortion effect would enable users to see the noise in their feed and recognize the noise that misinformation actually is.

 RESPONSE TO THE NEW FEATURE LAUNCH